kimpro82/GodSaveTheQueen/PublicDataPortal/README.md

 - Improve details in conditions for setting : can specify the starting row and ending one
 - Print progress statement only 10 times
 - Save file-related changes
-  · Add the number of starting/ending rows into the name
+  · Add the number of starting/ending rows into the file name
   · Check if there is already a file that has the same name

 #### 2.1 Required modules